AI-Assisted Subsurface Intelligence & Sparse-Data Reconstruction

 - Friction angle (φ)

-This translation preserves consistency engineering properties between:
+This translation preserves engineering consistency between:

 - Geology